What Is An Informational Interview And What Are They For?

-If you don’t hear back from them within a week, send a follow up email.
+If you don’t hear back from them within a week, send a follow up email (download our free email templates that can help you do just this).
 Do this in the same thread as the first one so it’s easy for them to find your original email and politely remind them that you’re keen to speak with them and learn from their expertise.
 A bit of flattery here wouldn’t go amiss.

 How Do I Prepare And Conduct An Informational Interview?